cheeseinvert/reactnd-project-readable-starter/frontend/README.md

 ## TL;DR

-To use my Readable app right away:
+To use my Readable client app right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

 ## Important
+This client by default expects a server up on localhost:3001.
+Please start server before starting client.

-The backend API setup instructions [backend server readme](../README.md)
+The backend server API setup instructions [backend server readme](../README.md)

 ## Create React App